-Concepts in Normative Ethics: Understanding Normative Ethics
+Understanding Normative Ethics

-As you read the material for the next class, keep the questions below in mind.
+As you read the material for our next class, keep the questions below in mind.
 To answer these questions you will have to reflect critically on what you have read and possibly re-read important passages.
-Keep in mind that there are two basic kinds of information that you need to look for in the readings:
+Keep in mind that there are two basic kinds of information that you need to look for in the reading:

-- What are the main points or conclusions that an author accepts with respect to a particular issue? - 2.
+- 1. What are the main points or conclusions that an author accepts with respect to a particular issue? - 2.
 What are the reasons, important considerations, and evidence that lead the author to accept that conclusion?